| Title: | Optimal Transport Weights for Causal Inference |

 function should be used instead.

-Either a number denoting the effective sample size or if x
+Either a number denoting the effective sample size or if x is of class

 causalWeights, then returns a list of both values in the treatment